Temporary Anchorage Devices in Memphis TN

 Ask us About Temporary Anchorage Devices Today

 If you think you could be a candidate for temporary anchorage devices, contact Periodontal Associates of Memphis.
 A consultation with Dr. Craddock or Dr Godat can determine if your orthodontics or Wilckodontics case can benefit from the application of TADs.
-Request your appointment today!
+Request an appointment today!